thoughtpatterns/xanesnet/README.md

 XANESNET is under continuous development, so feel free to flag up any issues/make pull requests - we appreciate your input!

-The original version of XANESNET, which was implemented using Keras, can be obtained from <a href="https://gitlab.com/team-xnet/xanesnet_keras">here.</a>.
+The original version of XANESNET, which was implemented using Keras, can be obtained from <a href="https://gitlab.com/team-xnet/xanesnet_keras">here</a>.
 The <a href="https://xanesnet.readthedocs.io">XANESNET User Manual</a> has more information about the code and its uses.

 ## Features

 * GPLv3 licensed open-source distribution
 * Automated data processing: data augmentation, Fourier transform
-* Feature extraction: wACSF, SOAP, MBTR, LMBTR, RDC, LMBTR, pDOS, MSR
+* Feature extraction: wACSF, SOAP, MBTR, LMBTR, RDC, LMBTR, pDOS, MSR, XTB
-* Neural network architecture: MLP, CNN, LSTM, Autoencoder, Autoencoder-GAN
+* Neural network architecture: MLP, CNN, GNN, LSTM, Autoencoder, Autoencoder-GAN
-* Learning scheme: K-fold, ensemble, bootstrap
+* Learning scheme: K-fold, ensemble, bootstrapping
+* Experiment tracking and visualisation: MLFlow, TensorBoard
 * Hyperparameter optimisation
 * Learning rate scheduler
 * Layer freezing